Giants vs. Astros Player Props Betting Odds

 Tucker Stats

-- Tucker has 28 hits with three doubles, five home runs, 21 walks and 20 RBI.
-He's also stolen five bases.
+- Tucker has three doubles, five home runs, 21 walks and 20 RBI (28 total hits).
+He's also swiped five bases.

 Tucker Recent Games